[Course]illustrator,dojen Details

 Character Creation (Part 1)

-15. Sketching from the Silhouette- Establishing a strong, readable design and ensuring a dynamic composition from the start
+15. Core of Appeal in Character Design- Establishing a strong, readable design and ensuring a dynamic composition from the start - Accent, where and how, is it necessary?

 16. Refining and Cleaning the Sketch- Refine and clean the sketch - Refinement: Lighten the silhouette and sketch over it, defining key details like anatomy, clothing, and facial features while maintaining the strong initial shape.
 Adjust proportions and pose if needed - Clean: Go over the refined sketch with confident, controlled lines, removing unnecessary strokes and adding clarity.
 This stage ensures the sketch is readable and ready for rendering or inking